-If the circuit symbol is selected, opens the Properties dialogue window for entering the component properties.
-It can also be used to apply the attributes from the Festo product catalogue.
+If the circuit symbol is selected, opens the Properties dialog window for entering the component properties.
+It can also be used to apply the attributes from the Festo product catalog.

-If you highlight the component connector, the Connector dialogue window opens for entering the connector properties.
+If you highlight the component connector, the Connector dialog window opens for entering the connector properties.

-When a line segment is highlighted a dialogue window opens enabling you to enter the line properties.
+When a line segment is highlighted a dialog window opens enabling you to enter the line properties.

-If several objects are highlighted, a dialogue window appears with the different and common properties of the highlighted objects.
+If several objects are highlighted, a dialog window appears with the different and common properties of the highlighted objects.

-Select All

-Highlights all objects of the active circuit.

-Delete

-Deletes the highlighted objects of the active circuit.

-Delete Connector

-Deletes the highlighted component connector.

-Group

-Group

-Groups the highlighted objects.

-Create Macro Object

-Creates a macro object from the highlighted objects.

-Ungroup/Break Off

-Deletes the highlighted groups or macro objects.

-Create Cross-reference

-Creates a cross-reference.
+Select All Highlights all objects of the active circuit.
+Delete Deletes the highlighted objects of the active circuit.
+Delete Connector Deletes the highlighted component connector.
+Group Group Groups the highlighted objects.
+Create Macro Object Creates a macro object from the highlighted objects.
+Ungroup/Break Off Ungroups the highlighted groups or macro objects.
+Create Cross-reference Creates a cross-reference.
 Rotate

+Rotates the highlighted objects 90 degrees clockwise.
+Grouped objects are rotated around the center of the group rectangle.